Spheroscopic/Spheroscopic/README.md

 The latest installers will always be available in the [releases page](https://github.com/Spheroscopic/Spheroscopic/releases).

-If you are on Windows you can buy this app in the [Windows Store](https://apps.microsoft.com/detail/9nlx10fx8ckq?rtc=1&hl=kk-kz&gl=KZ).
+If you are on Windows you also can download this app in the [Windows Store](https://apps.microsoft.com/store/detail/9NLX10FX8CKQ).

 ## FAQ